pmellis/Legal_Analytics/Final_Project/Coding_Advocacy.md

 > The package stands as a bridge between qualitative transcripts of dialogue and statistical analysis and visualization. qdap was born out of a frustration with current discourse analysis programs.
 Packaged programs are a closed system, meaning the researcher using the method has little, if any, influence on the program applied to her data.

-Given our five transcripts, we must import the data into our statistical system, R, and then clean it by removing certain characters, numbers, etc. We do this with the following:
+Given our five transcripts, we must import the data into our statistical system, R, and then clean it by removing certain characters, numbers, etc. We do this with the following lines on the Obamacare argument transcript:

 ```{r}
 library(qdap)